DistributedCollective/Sovryn-frontend/README.md

 ```

 If your github account uses 2FA (npm login authentication fails) then you need to create personal access token.
-To authenticate by adding your personal access token to your ~/.npmrc file, edit the ~/.npmrc file for your project to include the following line, replacing TOKEN with your personal access token.
+To authenticate by adding your personal access token to your `~/.npmrc` file (**file in your machine's user folder, not project folder!**), edit the ~/.npmrc file for your project to include the following line, replacing TOKEN with your personal access token.
 Create a new ~/.npmrc file if one doesn't exist.

 ```
 //npm.pkg.github.com/:_authToken=TOKEN